Scalp Massage: Does It Cause Hair Growth, Other Benefits & How To Do It

 - Reduces stress hormones: "Massages can reduce stress and boost mood," she says.
-"In fact, a study of female office workers found that twice-weekly scalp massage had effects on stress hormones, blood pressure, and heart rate."
+"In fact, a study of female office workers found that twice-weekly scalp massage had effects on stress hormones3, blood pressure, and heart rate."
 Stress also, ahem, is a main contributor to hair loss.

 - Boosts immune function: Plenty of research connects immune function with massage therapy (although not specifically tested on the scalp).
 The most famous system study of this phenomenon showed that regular massage therapy "measurable changes in their body's immune and endocrine response," according to the researchers.

 - Improves natural healing ability: This again goes back to blood circulation.
-Your wound healing response is tied to the blood cells and nutrients that make it to the area.
+Your wound healing response is tied to the blood cells and nutrients that make it to the area4.
 It's why if your circulation is slower in a body part, it may take longer to heal.